Classification of Unimodal Parametric Plane Curve Singularities in Positive Characteristic: Introduction and Preliminaries

 The {\em conductor} of $\Gamma$ or of $\psi$ is $c(\Gamma): = c(\psi):= \min\{a \in \Gamma\mid a+b \in \Gamma \ \forall \ b \geq 0\}$.
 It satisfies $c(\psi) = 2 \delta(\psi)$.
 The multiplicity $m(\Gamma)$ of $\Gamma$ is the minimal non-zero element in $\Gamma$. \end{defn}

+Our method of classification makes essential use of the semigroup $\Gamma$ of $\psi$, which is an invariant of the $\mathcal A$-equivalence class\,\footnote{\,The semigroup encodes the equisingularity class of the plane branch.}.
+We classify the small semigroups and fix the semigoup as the main invariant for the classification.
+We order the semigroups lexicographically and prove that if $\Gamma > \Gamma'$ and if the parameterization corresponding to $\Gamma'$ is not unimodal (resp. not simple) then the parameterization corresponding to $\Gamma$ is not unimodal (resp. simple).
+Using {\sc Singular} we find by explicit computations minimal semigroups corresponding to non-unimodal parameterizations, which excludes parameterizations with bigger semigroup.

-Our classification makes essential use of the semigroup of $\psi$, which is an invariant of the $\mathcal A$-equivalence class\,\footnote{\,In characteristic 0 the semigroup encodes the equisingularity class of the plane branch.}.
-We want to classify parameterizations of modality 1 with respect to $\mathcal A$-equivalence.
-Informally, the modality of $\psi$ is the least number $m$ such that a small neighborhood of $\psi$ in the space of primitive parametrizations can be covered by a finite number of at most $m-$parameter families of orbits of the action of $\mathcal{A}$.
+The aim is to classify parameterizations of modality 1 (or unimodal parameterizations) with respect to $\mathcal A$-equivalence.
+Informally, the modality of $\psi$ is the least number $m$ such that a small neighbourhood of $\psi$ in the space of primitive parameterizations can be covered by a finite number of at most $m-$parameter families of orbits of the action of $\mathcal{A}$.
 The precise definition is somewhat complicated and will be given in the next section (Definition \ref{def.modal}).